 - When leaving, please ensure you sign yourself out and return your lanyard.

-Entry and exit from any other route is not permitted.
+Entry and exit from any other route is not permitted without speaking to a member of staff.
+We appreciate your co-operation.

 If you have any questions, please speak to your midwife or a member of the security team.